Accessibility

 Ensuring Digital Content is Accessible for All

 At ETSU, people come first, are treated with dignity and respect, and are encouraged to achieve their full potential.
 Because of this belief, we want everyone — regardless of ability — to be able to use and interact with all digital content produced by the university.
-Providing accessible content to everyone at ETSU is an ethical imperative, a university policy requirement, and a federal legal obligation.
+Providing accessible content to everyone at ETSU is an ethical imperative, a university policy requirement, and a federal law.

 Read ETSU’s Public Content Accessibility Policy